MilesBellum/Android-Security-Testing/README.md

 ## ⚠️ Disclaimer

 This project is for educational purposes only.
-See the [DISCLAIMER](DISCLAIMER) file for more details.
+See the [DISCLAIMER](DISCLAIMER.md) file for more details.

 ## 📄 License

 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more details.

----
+##

 Questions?
 Suggestions?
 Feel free to fork and contribute! 😄